0xPlaygrounds/docs/docs/api/index.md

-# Playgrounds Gateway
+# Playgrounds API
 Simplify your subgraph queries to the The Graph's decentralized network!

-The Playgrounds Gateway is a premier product aimed at streamlining the user experience with The Graph's decentralized network.
+The Playgrounds API is a solution aimed at streamlining the user experience with The Graph's decentralized network.
 It eliminates the need for traditional wallet and GRT management by providing a convenient and straightforward API key and URL.
 Users can effortlessly harness the full potential of the decentralized ecosystem.

+The Playgrounds API also allows users to download datasets from The Graph's decentralized service via a REST API.

 ## Advantages